cat2608/live-exchange-rate-extension/README.md

-# 💱 Exchange Rate Extension
+# 💱 Exchange Rate Extension - test

 Simple Chrome Extension that shows the current exchange rate from a selected route.